MisterY52/caller_callee/README.md

 # caller_callee
  Call a function of another process with CreateRemoteThread.
+The caller process will call the functions of the callee process remotely using VirtualAllocEx, WriteProcessMemory and CreateRemoteThread functions.